Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 Sofi Invest vs Robinhood

-Charting is basically pointless.
-There is only one plot style.
-There is no full-screen mode, and we found no graphing tools at all.
+Charting is very limited.
+There is only one chart style, no full-screen option, and no graphing tools.

 Winner: Robinhood